Eating Disorder Treatment

 Types of Treatment Programs

-The types of treatment programs proven to be most effective for patients looking to recover from an eating disorder include the following:
+The types of treatment programs that JourneyPure provides to patients looking to recover from an eating disorder include:

 Partial hospitalization is a viable option for patients who are medically stable but are struggling with a number of other challenges as a result of their disorder.
 For example, when an eating disorder impacts the patient’s ability to function without risk, or when he or she requires regular psychiatric assessments, partial hospitalization is the best choice.
 While in a partial hospitalization program, patients who struggle to function in regular social situations or who continue to partake in binge eating, purging, or fasting can benefit from the supervision and care offered through this program.